 Biography

-I work at the Scientific Computing and Imaging Institute (SCI), as director of the Biomedical imaging and data science core (BIDAC), a University of Utah health science service center.
-By leveraging the expertise of the SCI Institute, BIDAC offers application-oriented consulting services in the areas of deep learning, machine learning, computer vision, data science and data engineering.
-My role entails both business administration and scientific expertise, helping partners turn data into insights.
+I work at the Scientific Computing and Imaging (SCI) Institute, as director of the Biomedical imaging, data science and AI core (BIDAC), a University of Utah health science service center.
+BIDAC offers application-oriented consulting services, developing and delivering novel AI-driven solutions to medical device startups and research groups across healthcare and health sciences.
+My role entails both business operations and technical expertise, helping partners turn data into insights.

 Expertise